 An African Welcome is not just a verbal greeting.
-It is welcome that takes on the responsibility for your well-being.
+It is welcome that you take on the responsibility for your well-being.
 That is what we do for our clients when on Safari.
 The concept of African hospitality begins with acceptance.
-While under our roof on Safari, your well-being, safety, security is our focus.
+While under our roof on Safari, your well-being, safety, and security are our focus.

 The Ugandan Tourism Board has stated that LGBT Travelers are welcome in the Pearl of Africa.
 It is certainly not the easiest thing to convince someone that Uganda is safe for LGBT travelers on a Safari.

 More and more accept the offer and come to Uganda to see the Mountain Gorillas, Chimpanzees, the wildlife, and the River Nile.